 Most compact cameras automatically default to their wide-angle settings when you first switch them on.
 This is the worst possible setting for a portrait.
 For a start, you have to get way too close to the person you are photographing to fill the frame.
 Secondly, you then get terrible distortion—like looking into the back of a spoon.

 The solution is to go back until you are about six feet away from the person and then zoom in to fill the frame.
 This will give more flattering perspective and help to make the background more blurred.
 It will also help to get rid of distracting elements in the background.

 5. Get your subject to sit at an angle of 45 degrees to you

 If you shoot the person head on, it will look like a police mug shot.
 Get them to sit at an angle of 45 degrees to you and then turn their head to look square on to the camera.
 The result will be much better.

 6. Don’t use direct flash

 Direct flash (or flash on camera) is not flattering and will give severe shadows and flare off the sitter’s nose, forehead, and chin.
 Better to use bounce flash if you have a external flashgun and bounce the light off the ceiling.
-This can work well if you have a white (or light coloured) ceiling that is about eight feet high.
-Don’t attempt it if you are in a hall or somewhere where the ceiling is 20-30 feet high—it won’t work.
+This can work well if you have a white (or light colored) ceiling that is about eight feet high.
+Don’t attempt it if you are in a hall or somewhere where the ceiling is 20–30 feet high—it won’t work.

 7. Or use available light